joshjetson/URFA/README.md

 >- That seasoned developer ready to take an idea to the next level, who knows python better than all those other guys.
 >
 >**Collaborator Incentive**
->- Upon contributing you will be given access to an API containing all of the contributed data.
+>- Upon contributing you will be given access to an API containing the dataset.
 >- The API can be used to build machine learning models.
 >- The API can be used in a variety of ways on different projects you can dream up.
 >- You will be directly contributing to the safety of the entire Internet.
 >
 >**Non Collaborators**
 >
->This repository is open for anyone to clone so you can still use the updated server logs for your own projects you just wont have access to the API.
+>This repository is open for anyone to clone so you can still use the updated dataset for your own projects you just wont have access to the API.

+**Project MOTO**

+*This project was created ***by*** cool people ***for*** cool people because it's ***not*** cool when people try to break into your system for no good reason. ***Not*** one iota!*

+**The heart behind this project**

+*I hope that this project inspires others to want to participate ,based on the idea that this collected information will help spawn a whole host of applications in the realm of cyber security making the Internet a better safer place with consequences enforced by anyone willing to contribute to weeding these attackers out.*

 -**Disclaimer**